 OU’s graduate school experience is built on the idea that our world-class faculty are mixed with professors of practice to provide valuable instruction in a high-quality online learning environment.

-OU Extended Campus is dedicated to providing law enforcement professionals with the ethics, decision making, and front-line leadership skills they need to thrive as leaders in today’s criminal justice field.
+OU Online is dedicated to providing professionals with the ethics, decision making, and front-line leadership skills they need to thrive as leaders in today’s criminal justice field.

 The admissions committee operates under a rolling admission process, and admissions may continue until two weeks before the start of classes.
 The committee strives to respond to all applicants within two weeks from the time a completed application is submitted.

 For more information on the admissions process, please complete the contact form above and an admissions counselor will be in touch shortly.